test-2.png

 About

-Oto-Abasi is a multidisciplinary Nigerian-American artist from Los Angeles, California.
-He began his journey using art as a form of personal therapy, self-discovery, and exploring his family’s heritage.
+Oto-Abasi Attah is a multidisciplinary Nigerian-American artist based in Los Angeles, California.
+His practice began as a form of personal therapy and self-discovery, evolving into a powerful vehicle for exploring identity, heritage, and the ever-shifting dynamics of culture.

-Over the years, he has collaborated with companies like PacSun, Angel City Football Club, Hulu, and Facebook.
-His work has also been featured by prominent organizations such as The Crenshaw Dairy Mart, Afro Punk, Brooklyn Children’s Museum, Rhimes Performing Arts Center, and Black Lives Matter (BLM).
+He has collaborated with leading brands such as PacSun, Angel City Football Club, Hulu, and Facebook, and his work has been featured by institutions including The Crenshaw Dairy Mart, Afro Punk, the Brooklyn Children’s Museum, Rhimes Performing Arts Center, and Black Lives Matter.
+These collaborations reflect the broad appeal of his practice.